maxralph1/blogy/README.md

 pip install -r requirements.txt
 ```

-8. Now, cd into the "blogy" folder included from the cloned github repository and run the command below;
+8. Now, cd into the "blogysocial" folder included from the cloned github repository and run the command below;

 ```
-cd blogy
+cd blogysocial
 ```

 and